Bladesinger

 Level 3: Training in War and Song

-You become trained in light armor, and you gain proficiency with simple and martial melee weapons that have the Finesse property.
+You become trained in light armor, and you gain proficiency with simple and martial melee weapons which have the Finesse property.
+You can use weapons you are proficient with as spellcasting foci for your Wizard spells.

 Level 3: Bladesong

 You can use a bonus action to start the Bladesong, which lasts for 1 minute.
-It ends early if you are Incapacitated, if you don medium or heavy armor or a shield, or if you attack with a weapon that does not have the Finesse property.
+It ends early if you are Incapacitated, if you don medium or heavy armor or a shield, or if you attack with a non-Finesse weapon.
 You can also dismiss the Bladesong at any time (no action required).

 While your Bladesong is active, you gain the following benefits: